anderson-aristotle/spa-study/study.md

 ## Define the advantages of an SPA over a traditional application

-What are the advantages of a single page application over a traditional appliction?
+What are the advantages of a single page application over a traditional application?

 ```md
 <!-- your answer here -->